guillermooo/sublime-undocs/README.md

-This repository includes a `.sublime-project` with predefined settings and a build system that builds the HTML docs using.
+This repository includes a `.sublime-project` with predefined settings and a build system that builds the HTML docs using Sphinx.

 ### Building (HTML Preview)